Adrian-Atienza/10-mppt-algorithms-tested-under-3-different-datasets/README.md

 A .zip file is in the repository which shows a version of the file with completed results used in the researchers' thesis.
 When simulating, keep existing folders intact as the code uses these folders to store simulation results.

-The document for the study is also attached in this repository (WIP)
+The document for the study is also attached in this repository

 **Q: Can other datasets be used instead of the one used in your study**